zhoubangtao/awesome-mine/README.md

     * [swanhart-tools](https://github.com/greenlion/swanhart-tools) - Swanhart Toolkit - MySQL tools for MPP query, Materialized Views, Async queries, and JSON UDF
     * [jbinlog](https://github.com/zhoubangtao/jbinlog) - Java mysql binlog parser http://blog.fulin.org/
     * [tungsten-replicator](https://github.com/vmware/tungsten-replicator) - Tungsten Replicator is an open source replication engine supporting a variety of different extractor and applier modules.
 Data can be extracted from MySQL, Oracle and Amazon RDS, and applied to transactional stores, including MySQL, Oracle, and Amazon RDS; NoSQL stores such as MongoDB, and datawarehouse stores such as Vertica, Hadoop, and Amazon rDS.
+    * [tungsten-queue-applier](https://github.com/tailorcai/tungsten-queue-applier) - a tungsten applier implementation which write database event into a external message queue.

 * PostgreSQL
     * [pylogicaldecoding](https://github.com/lisael/pylogicaldecoding) - Python interface to PostgreSQL logical decoding